 Rules are created dynamically by clients in order to orchestrate application logic.
 The ability to create rules is implemented by one or more top level Rules Collection Resource instances that include the "rts" value "oic.r.rule" and an "if" value of "oic.if.create".
 Creating and activating a new rule is described below.
 See Figures 34-36 for example representations.

 An instance of a Rule is created in the top level Rule collection by using the oic.if.create interface and supplying a representation for the desired Rule, including the mandatory properties.
 Initial Values should be included in the created representation.
+The rule should be created with its rule processing initially disabled (ruleenable = false and actionenable = false).

 The Rule Input Resources and Rule Action resources are created in the newly-created Rule instance using the oic.if.create interface.
 Initial values should be included for these resources upon creation.
 Figures 35 and 36 show examples of representations used to create these resource instances.

-After the Rule Input resources are created, and a valid Rule Expression is included, the Rule shall be evaluated and, if the state changes from FALSE to TRUE, any Rule Actions that are present shall be processed.
-If the initial value of the ruleresult property is FALSE, and the first evaluation of the Rule yields a TRUE result, then the Rule Actions shall be processed.

-Add any necessary Dynamic Links to include external resources in the rule.
+Any necessary Dynamic Links are added to include external resources in the rule.
 New links are added using the oic.if.linkupdate interface.

+After all resources and dynamic links are created, the rule should be enabled by setting the Rule Enable Property and Action Enable Property to TRUE.

+After the Rule Input resources are created, and a valid Rule Expression is included, and the Rule Enable Property is set to true, the Rule shall be evaluated and, when the Rule Result changes from FALSE to TRUE, and the Action Enable Property is set to TRUE, any Rule Actions that are present shall be processed.
+If the initial value of the Rule Result property is FALSE, and the first evaluation of the Rule yields a TRUE result, then the Rule Actions shall be processed.

 Figure 34.
 Example representation used to create a new Rule instance